neeasade/dotfiles/README.md

 ##Management
 These files are managed with GNU [stow](http://www.gnu.org/software/stow/manual/stow.html), which should be available via your package manager of choice.
 Stow is a symlink-farm management program.
 It allows for mass symlinking out of a 'master' directory(Here you can see I use the users home directory and the base('/') directory.
 The deploy scripts in these directories run stow with a target parent directory indicated by name. if you are reading this you are probably interested in only the dotfiles for your home directory.
+The deploy scripts handle file conflict, stopping if there is an existing file in a place where a symlink would go.
+If the force flag is set with a deploy script and it finds conflicts, it will store the original files in a directory here should you still need them.

 ##Misc:
 *   The philosophy for the prompt was taken from [dcat](http://dcat.iotek.org/prompt/)